Court of Appeals in Cases of Capture: Procedure

 The primary means of initiating an appeal to the Court required a party to first demand an appeal in the trial court within five days after definitive sentence and then file an appeal in and give adequate security to the Court within forty days after demanding an appeal in the trial court.
 On Sept.
 5, 1781, an extension of time for appeal was granted in the case of a capture decided in favor of Patrick Mahon against Roger Kean.
 Additionally, some appeals filed with Congress and referred to committees were subsequently transferred to the Court.

 Trial by jury was considered inconsistent with the usage of nations, and, therefore, was not authorized in the Court.
 However, trial by jury was authorized in some of the state prize courts, where Congress initially recommended it, only to later recommend against it.

-In any case before the Court that involved a capture suspected of being collusive, the Court was required to demand sufficient proof to the contrary from the captor and, if the captor failed to meet this burden, the Court was required to award the prize to the state where the original trial was held.
+In any case before the Court that involved a capture suspected of being collusive, the Court was required to demand sufficient proof to the contrary from the captor, and if the captor failed to meet that burden, the Court was required to award the prize to the state in which the original trial had been held.

 Judges

-The Court was composed of three judges, but a quorum only required the presence of two judges.
+The Court was composed of three judges, but a quorum required the presence of only two judges.

 All judges serving on the Court were first required to take the following oath of office administered before the President of Congress:

 You do swear [or affirm] that you will well, faithfully and impartially execute the office of one of the judges of the Court of Appeals in Cases of Capture, according to the best of your skill and judgment.
 So help you God.

 Initially, the judges received annual salaries for their services with reimbursement for expenses, but their compensation was later changed to provide for only fixed daily rates, including time spent traveling on official business of the Court.

 The following individuals were elected by Congress to serve as judges on the Court: